DevT06/YourPT/README.md

 # YourPT
-YourPT is a personal Performance-Tracker
+YourPT is a web based personal Performance-Tracker